 OREGON-Edward C. Kruger, Chairman, has done splendid work in and near Salem.
 Brother Kruger and his Committee have been busy in marking every soldier's grave, and at this time have all but two marked with a stone.
-Before the stones were placed in the cemeteries they were taken to the Armory and dedicated on February 16th, with a large attendance of the allied organizations coming from all parts of the State.
-Needless to say that this was given front page in the Oregon newspapers.
+Before the stones were placed in the cemeteries they were taken to the Armory and dedicated on February 16th, with a large attendance of an allied organizations coming from all parts of the State.
+Needless to sale that this was given from page in the Oregon newspapers.
 Brother Kruger and his Committee should receive the thanks of all for the fine work they are doing.

-MARYLAND-James A. Garfield Camp No. 1, of Baltimore, has a plan whereby the United States Government should take over many of the small neglected cometeries, clean them up, and provide flags, etc.
+plan whereby the United States Government should take over many of the small neglected cometeries, clean them up, and provide flags, etc.